amberteets/Pewlett-Hackard-Analysis/README.md

 - In addition to senior positions, many mid-level engineers and staff are eligible for retirement, potentially leaving large capability gaps within the organization
   - 14,222 Engineers are eligible for retirement
   - 12,243 Staff are eligible for retirement
+- Only 2 members of management are retiring, leaving the Pewlett Hackard leadership largely intact

 ### Fig. 1: Retiring Titles